romeojeremiah/Complete_Javascript_Course_Schmedtmann/Section_4_Javascript_In_The_Browser.md

 # JavaScript in the Browswer: DOM Manipulation and Events

 * The DOM and DOM Manipulation

-  * The DOM is used to connect webpages to scripts like JavaScript
-  * For each HTML box, the is an object in the DOM we can access and interact with using JavaScript
-  * JavaScript and the DOM are two different things.
+  The DOM is used to connect webpages to scripts like JavaScript.
+For each HTML box, the is an object in the DOM we can access and    interact with using JavaScript.
+JavaScript and the DOM are two different things.
 JavaScript is one way to manipulate the Document Object Model

-* First DOM Access and Manipulation
+* DOM Access and Manipulation
   * How to create fundamental game variables

   * How to generate a random number